 Lincoln is a somewhat small city located in the state of Illinois.
 With a population of 13,966 people and five constituent neighborhoods, Lincoln is the 168th largest community in Illinois.

-The percentage of adults in Lincoln who are college-educated is close to the national average for all communities of 21.84%: 18.91% of the adults in Lincoln have a bachelor's degree or advanced degree.
+The percentage of adults in Lincoln who are college-educated is close to the national average for all communities of 21.84%: 19.47% of the adults in Lincoln have a bachelor's degree or advanced degree.

+Lincoln is a somewhat ethnically-diverse city.
 The people who call Lincoln home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincoln residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lincoln include Irish, English, French , and Dutch.

 The most common language spoken in Lincoln is English.
 Other important languages spoken here include Spanish and Hindi.